IABTechLab/deal-api/deal1.0.md

 <a name="what-it-is"></a>
 ## What it is

-- API that provides subscribers with static information about a given Deal that outlines the tenants of the Deal.
+- API that provides subscribers with static information about a given Deal that outlines the tenents of the Deal.
 - This MVP is a one-party design for the origin system to PUSH information about the deal into the receiving system(s) from the system where it was created (e.g. SSP → DSP).
 It also allows the same system to query the receiving system for the Deal status after initial deal send.
 Future versions will likely add support for bi-directional communications.
 - Version 1.0 of this API does not support differential overrides